 - Comprehensive screenings for enrolled children, including developmental, vision, hearing and speech services.

-The Head Start Supplemental Assistance Program (HSSAP) is a state-funded early childhood program that provides services to two hundred twenty four (224) children between the ages of 3 and 5.
+The Head Start Supplemental Assistance Program (HSSAP) is a state-funded early childhood program that provides services to two hundred thirty one (231) children between the ages of 3 and 5.
 This is achieved through a combination of preschool slots in various Pittsburgh Public School classrooms, as well as partnerships with various community child care agencies that provide comprehensive support services to eligible children.
 All childcare agencies are enrolled in the Keystone STARS Program, which is a state-wide, quality childcare enhancement program.
 Some sites are also accredited by the National Association for the Education of Young Children (NAEYC).
 For more information about this program option, please contact Jennifer Fustich, Partnerships Manager, at (412) 529-4590.

-The Pennsylvania Pre-Kindergarten Counts (PKC) Program is a state-funded early childhood program that provides services to eight hundred fifteen (815) children enrolled in various Pittsburgh Public School classrooms as well as various community early child care centers and licensed nursery schools.
+The Pennsylvania Pre-Kindergarten Counts (PKC) Program is a state-funded early childhood program that provides services to nine hundred fifty seven (957) children enrolled in various Pittsburgh Public School classrooms as well as various community early child care centers and licensed nursery schools.
 All childcare partner sites are either enrolled in the Keystone STARS program or licensed by the Pennsylvania Department of Education (PDE).
 For more information about this program option, please contact Amber Straub, Partnerships Manager, at (412) 529-8703.

 Early Head Start (EHS) Program